And why I can’t wait to do it again!

 13. When would I like my meal?
 Really, you’re not just going to dump it down on me when you damn well feel like it?
 And what’s that, a table cloth, for real?
 You’re going to clear my tray as soon as I’m finished?

 14. Bathroom trips on my own, with the door shut.
-Mum’s you don’t need to be at 30,000 feet to appreciate this one.
-There’s just one of me, look how much space I have, no queue, even smells pretty good (for the record, three people is the maximum capacity in an economy toilet.
+Mum’s you don’t need to be at 38,000 feet to appreciate this one.
+There’s just one of me, look how much space I have, no queue and it even smells pretty good (for the record, three people is the maximum capacity in an economy toilet.
 This is no kinky ménage a trios advice, I’m talking little people and a changing table – which by the way if your child is over about 80cm is like playing Tetris)

 I’ll admit being in business class did make this trip exceedingly more enjoyable than your average flight, but this is also a tactical mummy traveller play.